droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 **./share/qt** - Materials related to Qt but not directly used by Core.

-./share/qt/extract\_strings\_qt.py - [Converts certain strings into Qt 4-friendly strings if needed.](https://github.com/bitcoin/bitcoin/pull/521)
+./share/qt/extract\_strings\_qt.py - [Converts certain strings into Qt-friendly strings if needed.](https://github.com/bitcoin/bitcoin/pull/521)

 ./share/qt/Info.plist.in - OS X bundle kickoff file.
 Processed by Autoconfig to generate ./share/qt/Info.plist, which is included in the root of the OS X build.